As God Loves Uganda explores the evangelical campaign to change African culture, the film focuses in on a range of subjects:

-Formerly an Anglican priest in his home nation of Zambia, Reverend Kaoma now works within the Episcopal Diocese of Massachusetts.
+An Anglican priest who formerly served in his home nation of Zambia, Reverend Canon Dr. Kaoma now works within the Episcopal Diocese of Massachusetts.
 He has dedicated much of his life to the study of theology and holds a Ph.
-D. from Boston University.
-In 2009, while conducting research on the inhumane treatment of LGBT peoples in Uganda, Kaoma was forced to flee the country when his safety was jeopardized by the same violent sentiment he had come to investigate.
+D. from Boston University, where he is a visiting researcher.
+In 2009, while conducting research for Political Research Associates on the inhumane treatment of LGBT peoples in Uganda, Kaoma was forced to flee the country when his safety was jeopardized by the same violent sentiment he had come to investigate.

 Bishop Christopher Senyonjo